 Victims of sexual harassment often suffer long-lasting effects, and this is something nobody deserves.
 The definition of sexual harassment can be broad, as such conduct may be somewhat different from one person to the next.
 Generally, sexual harassment involves an unwelcome or unwanted sexual advance that occurs in the workplace.
 Further, sexual harassment may involve both verbal and physical conduct.
 Obviously, if conduct becomes physical, the situation certainly escalates and the harasser may suffer more serious consequences.
 While sexual harassment is very real for many Arizona employees, there are some people that think allegations of sexual harassment are typically false, and that an employee has an ulterior motive for alleging sexual harassment.

-The Arizona Employment Law Attorneys of Nathan M. Smith & Associates, PLLC Will Listen to You
+The Arizona Employment Law Attorneys of My AZ Legal Team, PLLC Will Listen to You

 Some employment law attorneys spend only a brief amount of time reviewing a potential case, making a quick decision to turn down a case without investigating the situation more adequately.
-At Nathan M. Smith & Associates, PLLC, we do not assume that your allegations of sexual harassment are false.
+At My AZ Legal Team, PLLC, we do not assume that your allegations of sexual harassment are false.
 After thoroughly reviewing the facts and circumstances of your case, our attorneys will make an informed legal decision as to whether or not your employer and/or co-worker can be held responsible for sexual harassment.